-Few Americans dispute the need for some sort of government to be in control of national decision making and policy.
-The tricky question is, what size government is the most beneficial for the people?
+Few Americans dispute the need for some form of government to be in control of national decision-making and policy.
+The tricky question is, what size of government is most beneficial for the people?

 Fierce political debates over healthcare, the minimum wage, environmental regulation, education, welfare, taxation—they all come down to questions of the role government should play in the lives of its citizens.
 These aren’t just questions of economics but of philosophy as well.